AP source: Rockies star Blackmon tests positive for virus - WHIZ News

 Baseball Commissioner Rob Manfred imposed a 60-game season Tuesday night after failed financial negotiations between owners and players.
 The season that’s been delayed by the pandemic will begin either July 23 or 24.

-The Philadelphia Phillies have said seven players have tested positive for the virus without identifying any of them.
-Several other teams have said they also have players who have tested positive.
+Numerous teams have said they have players who have tested positive for the virus without identifying any of them.
+The Philadelphia Phillies have announced seven, while the Detroit Tigers said one player who was living in Florida but not working out at the team’s spring training facilities in Lakeland also tested positive.

+Seattle Mariners general manager Jerry Dipoto said a few players have tested positive but declined to specify the number or whether they are part of Seattle’s 40-man roster.
+And several Toronto Blue Jays players and staff members have tested positive, according to a person who confirmed the test results to the AP on condition of anonymity because there was no official announcement but did not specify a number.
+The Blue Jays closed their training facility last week in Dunedin, Florida, after a player showed symptoms consistent with the virus.

 The Post reported Blackmon tested positive last week after workouts at Coors Field in Denver.
 The newspaper said the Rockies then closed the ballpark, following MLB protocol.